jplangdale/FSDN-Portfolio/README.md

   completed

 ## How To Use
-  Clone or download the zip and load index.html into a web browser. images are located in the images directory.
+  Clone or download the zip and load index.html into a web browser.
+Images are located in the images directory.
+The css file is style.css in the css directory